 Reference Pressure

-If the tire pressure has been correctly adjusted on all four tires, the Tire Pressure Monitoring System must be re-calibrated ⇒ Calibrating the Tire Pressure Monitoring System.
-This adapts the reference pressure to the current tire pressure.
+After the tire pressure has been adjusted correctly on all four tires, the Tire Pressure Monitoring System must be re-calibrated ⇒ Calibrating the Tire Pressure Monitoring System.
+Calibration teaches the system the current wheel-speed pattern as the new reference condition, so the warning threshold is matched to the correctly inflated tires.

-The tire pressure recommended for the tires originally installed on the vehicle is on a sticker on the driver door jamb.
+The recommended tire pressure for the tires originally installed on the vehicle is printed on a sticker on the driver door jamb.
+This value is selected to support handling, braking performance, ride comfort, load capacity, and tire durability.

-Each tire, including the spare (if provided), should be checked monthly when cold and inflated to the inflation pressure recommended by the vehicle manufacturer on the vehicle placard or tire inflation pressure label.
-(If your vehicle has tires of a different size than the size indicated on the vehicle placard or tire inflation pressure label, you should determine the proper tire inflation pressure for those tires).
+Each tire, including the spare tire if one is provided, should be checked monthly when cold and inflated to the tire pressure recommended by the vehicle manufacturer on the vehicle placard or tire inflation pressure label.
+If your vehicle is equipped with tires of a different size than the size shown on the vehicle placard or tire inflation pressure label, you must determine the correct inflation pressure for those tires before driving.

-Your vehicle has also been equipped with a TPMS malfunction indicator to indicate when the system is not operating properly.
+Your vehicle is also equipped with a TPMS malfunction indicator that warns when the system is not operating as intended.

 The TPMS malfunction indicator is combined with the low tire pressure telltale.
-When the system detects a malfunction, the telltale will flash for approximately one minute and then remain continuously illuminated.
-This sequence will continue upon subsequent vehicle start-ups as long as the malfunction exists.
+When the system detects a malfunction, the telltale flashes for approximately one minute and then remains continuously illuminated.
+This sequence will repeat during later vehicle start-ups as long as the malfunction remains present.

-When the malfunction indicator is illuminated, the system may not be able to detect or signal low tire pressure as intended.
+When the malfunction indicator is illuminated, the system may not be able to detect or report low tire pressure reliably.
+In this condition, tire pressure should be checked manually, and the vehicle should be inspected if the warning continues.

 WARNING